rubygems/guides/patterns.md

 > [Isolate](https://github.com/jbarnette/isolate) which do a great job of
 > managing a complex version manifest for many gems.

-If you want to allow prereleases and regular releases use a compound
-requirement:

-    # gemspec
-    spec.add_runtime_dependency 'library', '>= 2.0.0.a', '< 3'

-Using `~>` with prerelease versions will restrict you to prerelease versions only.

 It's also important to know that if you specify a major version only, like this:

     # gemspec